Magento Guides

 1. Install WordPress

-To begin with, navigate to the wordpress.org website
+To begin with, navigate to the wordpress.org website and download the latest

 When you decide to jump on the eCommerce bandwagon, one of the most important decisions to make is to choose what platform to manage your store on.
 Why?
 Since the platform you choose directly defines the management costs, the number of integrations you'll need, and the complexity of scaling up.
 The choice won't come easy with the number of options available.
 But Magento vs Shopify will pop up the most often.